iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 When available, sensor settings can be adjusted via the **LoRaWAN downlink** channel.
 For example, the LSN50 allows the on-the-fly setup of the measurement interval.
-The configuration can not only be adjusted in the dashboard, but also programmatically via the OPC-UA, MQTT or GraphQL interface.
+The configuration can be adjusted not only in the dashboard but also programmatically via the OPC-UA, MQTT, or GraphQL interface.
 This allows for **automated provisioning** of multiple sensors.
 <br>